 The Traxys Group is a group of companies engaged in the international sourcing and marketing of metals, minerals, ores and concentrates and related financing, logistics and other services.
-Traxys does not itself manufacture or contract to manufacture products in the Relevant Area (as defined below).
-Traxys operates out of offices in Luxembourg, the United States, South Africa, Singapore, Hong Kong and a number of other countries around the world.
+Traxys operates out of offices in Luxembourg, the United States, South Africa, Singapore, Hong Kong, China and a number of other countries around the world.

 Traxys is firmly committed to conducting its business with integrity and transparency, in accordance with best practices and in compliance with all applicable laws and regulations.
-In its sourcing of ore and minerals from conflict-affected and high risk areas (CAHRAs), Traxys strives to be inclusive and to influence the supply chain in a positive manner and follows the OECD due diligence guidance for responsible supply chains of minerals from conflict-affected and high-risk areas ("OECD Guidance") as well as EU regulation 2017/821 of the European Parliament and of the Council of 17 May 2017 on Conflict Minerals supply chain due diligence obligations, itself in line with the OECD Guidance.
+In its sourcing of ore and minerals from conflict-affected and high risk areas (CAHRAs), Traxys strives to foster responsible mineral supply chains in such areas and to influence the supply chain in a positive manner and, in doing so, follows the OECD due diligence guidance for responsible supply chains of minerals from conflict-affected and high-risk areas ("OECD Guidance") as well as EU regulation 2017/821 of the European Parliament and of the Council of 17 May 2017 on Conflict Minerals supply chain due diligence obligations, itself in line with the OECD Guidance.
 The OECD Guidance is a government-backed multi-stakeholder initiative to promote transparent mineral supply chains and avoid contributing to conflict through mineral sourcing practices, while enabling communities to benefit from their mineral resources.
+The OECD Guidance is explicitly intended to support responsible sourcing from higher risk areas, acknowledging that industry disengagement can have significant adverse impacts on mineral producing communities and regions.

-Further, and while Traxys is privately-owned and therefore not subject to SEC rules, in the United States we follow Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, HR 4173, (the "Dodd-Frank Act") and the rules promulgated by the Securities and Exchange Commission ("SEC") for SEC-reporting companies that use minerals originating in the Democratic Republic of Congo and adjoining countries.
-Traxys also reports and certifies its supply chain upon request to customers and other counterparties, some of which are US public companies bound by the Dodd-Frank Act.
+Moreover, while Traxys is privately-owned and therefore not subject to SEC rules, in the United States we observe Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act, HR 4173, (the "Dodd-Frank Act") and the rules promulgated by the Securities and Exchange Commission ("SEC") for SEC-reporting companies that use minerals originating in the Democratic Republic of Congo and adjoining countries.
+Traxys also reports and certifies its supply chain upon request on various formats (including the CMRT Declaration, a standardized reporting template developed by the Responsible Minerals Initiative) to customers and other counterparties, some of which are US public companies bound by reporting obligations under the Dodd-Frank Act.

-This report follows the OECD Guidance's five-step framework for due diligence reports and covers sourcing and trading by Traxys of tin, tantalum, tungsten and gold ("Relevant Material") from the Great Lakes Region in Africa ("Relevant Area") during calendar year 2023 (the "Covered Period").
+This report follows the OECD Guidance's five-step framework for due diligence reports and covers sourcing and trading by Traxys of tin, tantalum, tungsten ("3T") and gold ("Relevant Material") from the Great Lakes Region in Africa ("Relevant Area") during calendar year 2024 (the "Covered Period").

-Traxys has been at the forefront of efforts to source mineral and metals in an ethical manner and to avoid a de facto embargo of producers from conflict-affected and high-risk areas by engaging in responsible trade with mineral producers and traders who participate in conflict-free, ethical and transparent supply chain initiatives, and with joint efforts to enable such responsible trade.
-Traxys was an early member and backer of iTSCi, a responsible supply chain initiative of the International Tin Association (ITA - formerly known as ITRI) and a multi stakeholder programme of traceability and due diligence involving local governments, mineral producers, exporters, traders and smelters, designed to address concerns over coltan, cassiterite and wolframite originating from the DRC and adjoining countries, and winner of the prestigious edie Sustainability Leaders Award 2017 for Sustainable Supply Chains for its work in bringing positive change in tin supply chains, including the iTSCi programme.
+Traxys has been at the forefront of efforts to source mineral and metals in an ethical manner and to avoid a de facto embargo of producers from CAHRAs by engaging in responsible trade with mineral producers and traders who participate in conflict-free, ethical and transparent supply chain initiatives, and with joint efforts to enable such responsible trade.
+Traxys was an early member and backer of iTSCi, a responsible supply chain initiative of the International Tin Association (ITA - formerly known as ITRI) and a multi stakeholder programme of upstream traceability and due diligence involving local governments, mineral producers, exporters, traders and smelters, designed to address concerns over coltan, cassiterite and wolframite originating from the DRC and adjoining countries and assessed by the OECD as fully aligned with the recommendations of the OECD Guidance on standards across all assessment criteria.
 Traxys continues to be engaged in and to cooperate with iTSCi in ongoing efforts to address operational challenges and expand the reach and scope of the conflict-free supply chain initiative.